mvrkvincent/RecApp2.0/frontend-react/README.md

         </html>
     ~~~

-6. Add a `start` script to our `package.json`.
-This will allow us to spin up our frontend with a single command.
+6. Add a `dev` script to our `package.json`.
+This will allow us to spin up our frontend with a single command `npm run dev`.

     ~~~js
     // package.json
         "scripts": {
             // ...
-           "start": "webpack -w --mode=development",
+            "dev": "webpack serve --config ./webpack.config.js --mode development",
             // ...
         },
     ~~~